honeybadger-io/honeybadger-python/README.md

 ### Github Workflow

 A new version can be published on PyPi using the [Publish new version on PyPi](.github/workflows/pypi-publish.yml) workflow.
+Before triggering the workflow, ensure that upcoming version changes in [CHANGELOG.md](./CHANGELOG.md) are recorded in the `Unreleased` section.
 The workflow can be triggered manually from the Github Actions page and takes a version input.

 ### Manual Release